spine-tools/Spine-Toolbox/README.md

 ## Development version

-The development version of Spine Toolbox is in the master branch on this repository.
-You can use it to get all the latest features and bug-fixes.
+The development version of Spine Toolbox is in the master branch on this repository, and it has all the latest features and bug-fixes.
 Please note that this version has passed automated testing, but has not been completely manually tested.

 ### Installation